• Skip to primary navigation

 Step 4: Add Egg Mixture

-In a bowl, whisk the egg yolks, cornstarch, and salt together until smooth.
-Stream the mixture into the pot while whisking constantly.
+In a bowl, whisk the egg yolks, cornstarch, salt and reserved 2 tablespoons of milk together until smooth.

 Step 5: Cook and Strain